Marhav/Computer-Network-and-Cloudservices-Oblig-2/README.md

 was the opportunity to kind of “put the pieces together” and utilise knowledge gained in other courses and combine everything and learn how they interact with each other.
 In this I feel like we have succeeded and we feel rewarded for the hours put into it.

+### The assignment
+---
+##### Disclaimer:
+This assignment was given as a practical task to learn about REST API.
+The application therefor use API calls even when it isnt the best solution to all the problems the assignment present.

+The assignment did not demand a GUI, simple commands in terminal would be enough and the standard language for the course is python.
+However we chose to build this as a web-service purely for the sake of learning.
+We picked up Node.js for the first time and put alot of extra hours into this assignment.

 ### Node.js